PhilippePerels/Etsy-competitor-product-analysis/README.md

 ### Recommandations
 1. Use at least 139 title characters for your products on Etsy.
-2. Regularly post new product on your shop.
+2. Regularly post new products on your shop.
 3. Use all 13 tags available.